milon27/drizzle-orm-practice/readme.md

 ![migration result](images/migration.png)

-- now run `pnpm apply` to apply migration to database
+- now run `pnpm db:deploy` to apply migration to database
-  - this will run the migrator in `src/db/migrator.ts` file which will read all of our migrations and apply those in db.
+  - this will run the migrator in `.drizzle/migrator.ts` file which will read all of our migrations and apply those in db.

 ### some important doc